dmx-systems/dmx-documentation/docs/intro.rst

 DMX as a service hosted by us
 =============================

-If you use DMX on one of our demo sites or if you have a hosting contract with DMX Systems UG your data is stored on our server.
+If you use DMX on one of our demo sites or if you have a hosting contract with DMX Systems your data is stored on our server.
 In this case you also need an internet connection to work with it.

 *****************************